Estimated reading time: 20 minute(s)

 That’s you.
 Yep, you probably said that: on calls, to your fellow marketers, just randomly in passing.
 SEO seems to be on the collective minds of marketers the world over.

-It’s clear to us from our daily conversations with marketing directors that many feel they need SEO.
+It’s clear to us from our daily conversations with marketing VPs and directors—on whichever continent they’re based—that many feel they need SEO.
 What’s less clear are these questions:

 - How does copywriting play into the picture (since, duh, we’re a copywriting agency)?